MrYsLab/s2-pi/README.md

 To install type:

-Download, unzip and then run setup.py from your home directory Full details are provided with the [tutoral](https://mryslab.github.io/s2-pi/)
+Download, unzip and then run setup.py from your home directory.

+Full details are provided with the [tutoral](https://mryslab.github.io/s2-pi/)

 `